vs-ude/fyr-www/content/language/10_datatypes.md

 Note that slices are pointers to an array.
 Assigning one slice to another just assigns this internal pointer, but the array is not copied.

-The following example does almost the same, except that `arr` is stored on the heap.
+The following example does almost the same as the one above, except that `arr` is stored on the heap.

 ```go
 func Main() {